 My goals are always to have fun, enjoy what I’m doing, and keep being the best I can be.
 I would like to be stood on the top step in Orange for both National & World Champs in 2019 but maybe I should keep this our secret??”

-Sam Smith, 16, is Magspeed Racing’s junior rider.
-Sam has ridden BMX and MTB recreationally from a young age but spent most of his formative years playing youth football, however after four seasons playing at academy level with Cheltenham Town FC this all changed… Sam found Cyclocross!
+Sam was Magspeed Racing’s first junior rider, but although he rode BMX and MTB recreationally from a young age, he spent most of his formative years playing youth football at academy level with Cheltenham Town FC; however this all changed when Sam found Cyclocross!

-After attending a local British Cycling Go Ride coaching session Sam entered some Western Cyclocross League summer races and found himself winning quite a few, so began to race in the Western Cyclocross Winter League and managed to win the youth category in his first two seasons.
+After attending a local British Cycling Go Ride coaching session, Sam entered a few summer cyclocross races which he found himself winning, so this led him onto the Western Cyclocross Winter League where he won the Youth category in his first two seasons.

 Phoebe is thrilled to be representing Magspeed Racing this winter.
 She is a doctor, mum and self-described bike nerd.
 Phoebe also represent Specialized who support her to goal to share her enthusiasm for cycling and try to encourage more women to ride bikes.

 Phoebe grew up in a cycling family but it was only in her 20s that she took cycling more seriously.
 She met her husband whilst on a bike and after standing and watching him race, realised supporting was slightly on the boring side and wanted a piece of the action.
 As a child Phoebe was considered woeful at sport and it wasn’t until her late teens that she discovered she wasn’t totally useless at exercise, she just hadn’t found an activity that suited her.